sunil-gumatimath/database-notebook/transactions/README.md

+# Transactions: Ensuring Data Integrity

+This directory is dedicated to understanding and demonstrating SQL transactions, which are crucial for maintaining data consistency and integrity.
+It covers the fundamental concepts of ACID properties, isolation levels, and error handling within database operations.

-## Transactions
+## Planned Content:

-Purpose: Demonstrate ACID transactions, isolation, and error handling.

-Topics to include:
+- **Transaction Control:**
+  - Demonstrations of `BEGIN TRANSACTION` (or equivalent), `COMMIT`, and `ROLLBACK` commands.
-- `BEGIN`/`COMMIT`/`ROLLBACK`
+- **Advanced Transaction Concepts:**
-- Savepoints and nested transactions
+  - Usage of savepoints for nested transactions.
-- Isolation levels and concurrency anomalies

-Status: Folder placeholder created.
-Add `.sql` files when ready.
+  - Explanation of different isolation levels (e.g., READ UNCOMMITTED, READ COMMITTED, REPEATABLE READ, SERIALIZABLE).
+  - Discussion of concurrency anomalies (e.g., dirty reads, non-repeatable reads, phantom reads) and how isolation levels mitigate them.

+## Current Status:

+This folder currently serves as a placeholder.
+SQL files (`.sql`) detailing transaction management concepts are yet to be added.